CharlesIrvineKC/mozart/README.md

 ### A Process for Each Business Process

-Another distinguishing feature is that each business process model is executed in a separate Elixir process (GenServer) instance.
+Another distinguishing feature is that each business top-level process model is executed in a separate Elixir process (GenServer) instance.
 This is possible due to Elixir's (and Erlang's) unique capacity for highly performant, fault tolerant and massively concurrent multi-processing.
+Subprocess models do not execute in their own Elixir processes.

 The goal is extremely fast and relable business process model execution.
 We will be publishing performance metics in the near future to gage Mozart's performance charateristics.
 Initial results look very promising.

 ## Opera - A Proof of Concept Mozart GUI

-Opera is a POC GUI for Mozart.
+Opera is a POC GUI for Mozart implemented using LiveView.
 It provides the ability to:

 * Load BPM process Elixir modules.
 * Start business process instances.